 - Pet(s) cannot be left in your vehicle in the parking lots.

-- Photography is welcome at the Gardens, so long as it does not interfere with the enjoyment of other guests.
+- Photography is welcome at the Gardens, as long as it does not interfere with other guests’ enjoyment.
 Tripods and other equipment must be kept out of garden beds.

 Please visit our Policies & Guidelines for commercial and professional photography information.

-Offered at 11 a.m. every day from May 1 through October 31 weekend.
+Offered at 11 a.m. every day, May 1 through October 31 weekend.
 No reservations are required, and there is no charge except regular Gardens admission.
-To take part in this enriching experience, simply meet your guide by the information desk in the Cafe and enjoy the walk.
+To take part in this enriching experience, simply meet your guide by the information desk in the Café and enjoy the walk.

 Botany of Butterflies Tour

 Explore the new Butterfly House and surrounding gardens in our free Botany of Butterflies Tour.
 Discover native host and nectar plants, learn about some of our favorite winged pollinators and witness transformation firsthand—egg to caterpillar, cocoon or chrysalis to moth or butterfly.
 The Botany of Butterflies Tour is offered at 2 p.m. every Thursday, June 15 through October 25.
 No reservations are required.
 To take part in this enriching experience, simply meet your guide by the bridge outside the Visitor Center.

 We offer one-hour tours twice daily for up to five passengers on our quiet electric cart led by trained Gardens docents.
 These tours are a wonderful opportunity for those who may not otherwise be able to experience the full extent of our gardens and trails.
 To sign up, book online.

 Our Accessible Cart Tours are available for private groups at a maximum of five passengers.
 These private tours must be booked at least one week in advance.
 To sign up, call us at (207) 633-8000.

 What’s In Bloom